voxpupuli/agtm/facts.md

 #Logic

-Another common mistake made is to move logic into facts, as opposed to modelling your logic within the manifest.
+Another common mistake made is to move logic into facts, as opposed to modeling your logic within the manifest.
 Facts should, when possible, simply return information.
 This is then consumed within the manifest to decide the end state.
 Internal logic within the fact which is used to help obtain the information is fine, but you